YourMove/Infrastructure/Warehouser.js+php/Readme.md

 ## Forward

 **Warehouser** is an incredibly light weight single purpose library for storing and retrieving data.
 Unlike most data warehouses, no dedicated database server is needed, without sacrificing any data security.
 We ensure this through an iterative data model, which maintains data as discrete, unique writes.

+### Light core, Plug and play tools

+To keep Warehouser light weight, and custom built to your applications needs without sacrificing functionality - there are numerous additional tools able to be used simply by saving them in the same folder as your Warehouser.php.

+#### Indexer

-It also offers an respectable indexer library (Warehouser.Indexer) which provides an abstract queryable interface.
+Warehouser.Indexer provides an abstract queryable interface.
 You can even search within records from the index (if the schema allows, discussed below).
-This Indexing functionality can be configured to run in varying methods.
+This Indexing functionality can be configured to run in varying methods to meet differing requirements.

-Data is stored in regular folder structures, with an end node constituting a folder containing only folders (no files), with each folder inside ONLY containing files (no folders).
-Each file in this end node folder is itself a discrete record.
-Individual records are stored in JSON format, and thus have compatability with a vast array of languages and libraries.
-It is also filesystem agnostic - meaning it does not rely on any abstract features of any one filesystem.
-Use whatever filesystem you prefer!
-It also does not rely on filesystem meta-data for data integrity purposes (creation/modification times) - which means it is safe to copy these files to remote servers directly without risking meta-data loss.
+#### Client

+Warehouser.Client provides a GUI-based set up, design, editing and management toolkit.
+It is invaluable when getting started, but as data is stored in regular folder structures, this is not at all REQUIRED.

 ## Core Features